 On this page

 If you love to do DIY work you’re not alone.
 Every single day, thousands of homeowners set about to improve their homes.
-It is important that if you are carrying out home improvement projects you don’t get caught out by Building Control – some projects fall under ‘notifiable work’.
+It is important that you don’t get caught out by Building Control if you are carrying out home improvement projects.
+Some projects fall under ‘notifiable work’.

-Projects that need to be notified to Building Control
+Projects that require you notifying Building Control

 - Replacing or installing any oil tank or home generator.

 - Installing a new kitchen or bathroom where upgraded plumbing and electrics is needed.

 - Installing a new kitchen or bathroom in a room where there wasn’t one before.

 - The installation of fixed air conditioning systems and heating ventilation air conditioners.

 - Adding new radiators to an existing heating system.

 - The replacement of windows, doors, no matter their glazing or type.